epam/ai-dial/docs/tutorials/quick-start-with-self-hosted-model.md

     ```

     > Keep in mind that a typical size of a lightweight Ollama model is around a few gigabytes.
 So it may take a few minutes _(or dozens of minutes)_ to download them on the first run depending on your Internet bandwidth.
+    >
+    > The model is fully loaded once `ollama-setup` service prints `The Ollama server is up and running.`

 3. Finally, open http://localhost:3000/ in your browser to launch the AI DIAL Chat application and select an appropriate AI DIAL deployments to converse with:

     * `Self-hosted chat model` deployment for the `OLLAMA_CHAT_MODEL`
     * `Self-hosted vision model` deployment for the `OLLAMA_VISION_MODEL`

+> Note, that the vision models we tested, do not support streaming of response.
+Moreover, they are typically more computationally expensive than the chat models.
+So it may take minutes for a vision model to respond.

 The embedding model will become available in AI DIAL under the deployment name `embedding-model` and could be called via the endpoint: `localhost:8080/openai/deployments/embedding-model/embeddings`.